Activity distinction

 Why does paragliding.me have this skydiving comparison page?

 Because older search paths and user language often mix aerial activities.
-This page exists to correct the confusion and route readers toward the right paragliding explanation if that is what they mean.
+This page exists to correct the confusion and send readers toward the relevant paragliding explanation if that is what they mean.

 Where should I continue if I want paragliding?